Conservative velocity mappings for discontinuous Galerkin kinetics: Conservation properties

-In this section we prove that the weak form of the gyrokinetic equation~\ref{eq:gkeq_weak_log_coeff}, with advection speeds and fluxes computed using equations~\ref{eq:xdot1k}-\ref{eq:vparUpwindMultiSign}, and the calculation of the electrostatic potential according to section~\ref{sec:quasineut_discrete}, conserves particles and energy exactly in the limit of infinite temporal resolution.
+In this section we prove that the weak form of the gyrokinetic equation~\ref{eq:gkeq_weak_log_coeff}, with surface and volume terms computed as described in section~\ref{sec:algo_collisionless}, and the calculation of the electrostatic potential according to section~\ref{sec:quasineut_discrete}, conserves particles and energy exactly in the limit of infinite temporal resolution.

 \paragraph{Particle conservation}

 In order to check that the total number of particles